jzuds/item_data/README.md

 A project for collecting item data from the **Old School RuneScape Grand Exchange** using containerized data pipelines and scheduled workflows.

+The goal of this project is to enable **insightful analysis** of item price trends and market behavior on the OSRS Grand Exchange.

+## 🎯 Objectives

+- **Track historical price changes** for specific high-value or high-volume items.
+- **Detect market anomalies** or unusual price/volume fluctuations.

 ---

 ## 🧰 Requirements